joeteicher/CodeConjurer/README.md

 #### Current Status

-CodeSorcerer is currently a concept under development.
+CodeConjurer is currently a concept under development.
 Features are being prototyped and may not be fully functional.
 We're exploring the capabilities of the GPT-4 API and how it can be best utilized in this context.

 ---